- YourGovernment

 Residential Single-Family Projects:

-An architect or engineer is required only when special structural conditions apply, such as seismic bracing requirements and large window expanses, decks and patio covers over ten (10) feet in heights, special soils conditions and sloping sites, and other unusual structural elements like extensive cantilevers.
+An architect or engineer is required only when special structural conditions apply, such as seismic bracing requirements and large window expanses, decks and patio covers over ten (10) feet in height, special soils conditions and sloping sites, and other unusual structural elements like extensive cantilevers.

 Category: General Building FAQ